How to Analyze an SBOM

 If a vulnerability reaches a certain threshold, you may want or be required to disclose the issue to your customers.
 You may also want to inform the user of the fix, the timeline for the fix, and possibly the VEX document to inform customers that you are not vulnerable.

-• Stop an artifact/image from being deployed to production or downloaded.
+If you distribute your software to 3rd parties, you will need to know who has downloaded the compromised software and how to contact them.
+Cloudsmith allows users to distribute and license to 3rd parties using entitlement tokens.
+Using these entitlement tokens, you can track downloads by associating an entitlement token per customer. - Stop an artifact/image from being deployed to production or downloaded.
 Cloudsmith’s artifact quarantine feature allows you to temporarily block any downloads of an artifact in a Cloudsmith artifact repository until you release the artifact from quarantine.
 Unlike deleting an artifact, you can restore access to the specified artifact at a later stage if required.

-This Github Actions workflow mentioned earlier shows how to use Grype, Syft, Cosign, and Cloudsmith to run a nightly scan of your SBOMs and will quarantine images in your Cloudsmith artifact repository for vulnerabilities higher than critical.
+This Github Actions workflow mentioned earlier shows how to use Grype, Syft, Cosign, and Cloudsmith to run a nightly scan of your SBOMs and will quarantine images in your Cloudsmith artifact repository for vulnerabilities higher than critical. - Automatic fixes to the deployed artifact.
+The ideal scenario is to update the vulnerable artifact automatically wherever it is deployed.
+To do this, you need to:

-• Know where your artifacts are deployed.
+- Know where your artifacts are deployed.

-• What versions are deployed, and
+- What versions are deployed, and

-• You need to have a new artifact that fixes the issue.
+- You need to have a new artifact that fixes the issue.

 Deployment information can be determined using deployment and monitoring tools.